This Santa Fe Pork and Black Bean Stew is a wonderfully warming stew for cold fall and winter days.

 1 Sprinkle 1 teaspoon salt over the pork pieces and let sit while you prep the other ingredients.

-2 Heat 2 Tbsp olive oil in a thick-bottomed stew pot on medium high heat.
+2 Brown the pork: Heat 2 Tbsp olive oil in a thick-bottomed stew pot on medium high heat.
 Add the pork pieces to the pot and brown them on all sides.

-3 Once the pork pieces have browned, add the chopped onions to the pot with the pork.
+3 Add the onions: Once the pork pieces have browned, add the chopped onions to the pot with the pork.
 Lower the heat to medium and cook until the onions are translucent, about 7-10 minutes more.

-4 As the onions are cooking, work on the garlic spice mixture.
+4 Make garlic jalapeño spice mixture: As the onions are cooking, work on the garlic spice mixture.
 Place the garlic and the jalapeños in the bowl of a food processor and pulse until minced.
 Then add the oregano, cumin, cinnamon, cayenne, and cornmeal and pulse everything until ground.

 Serve garnished with fresh cilantro.
 Great with warm corn tortillas.